 “Now on the last day, the great day of the feast, Jesus stood and cried out, saying, If anyone thirsts, let him come to Me and drink.
 He who believes into Me, as the Scripture said, out of his innermost being shall flow rivers of living water.”

-So, how do we come to Him and drink?
+So how do we come to Him and drink?
 Only the Lord Jesus can quench our inner thirst; only He is the living water.
-He wants us to drink of Him to quench our own thirst, and He even wants us to drink until rivers of living water flow out of our innermost being to others.
-But quite often, instead of feeling satisfied and watered ourselves, we feel dry and even dead.
-We may want to drink the living water, but not know how!
+He wants us to drink of Him to quench our thirst, and even to drink until rivers of living water flow out of our innermost being to others.
+But quite often, instead of feeling satisfied and watered, we feel dry and even dead.
+We may want to drink the living water, but not know how.

 How to drink the living water

-Isaiah 12:3-6 we see six ways we can drink Christ as the living water, in bold below:
+In Isaiah 12:3-6, we see six ways we can drink Christ as the living water:

 “Therefore you will draw water with rejoicing